breatheco-de/content/src/content/lesson/what-is-learnpack.md

 $ learnpack start
 ```

-> Note: If that does not work, try `ctrl` + `shit` + `p` to open the VSCode command palette and type/look for "Open Instructions" to reopen the right sidebar.
+> Note: If that does not work, try `ctrl` + `shift` + `p` to open the VSCode command palette and type/look for "Open Instructions" to reopen the right sidebar.